 www.jaypritzkerpavilion.com

-With a seating capacity of 11,000 the Jay Pritzker Pavilion is a signature attraction in Chicago’s Millennium Park.
-Mere footsteps from the equally popular Cloud Gate, the Pavilion holds 4,000 seats, along with spacious lawn seating.
-Jay Pritzker Pavilion hosts events year round and is home to the Grant Park Symphony Orchestra.
-Coupled with the Pavilion is the Gehry-designed BP Pedestrian Bridge that crosses over South Columbus Drive.
+With a seating capacity 11,000, the Jay Pritzker Pavilion is a signature attraction in Chicago’s Millennium Park.
+Mere footsteps from the equally famous Cloud Gate, the Pavilion holds 4,000 seats and spacious lawn seating.
+Jay Pritzker Pavilion hosts events year-round and is home to the Grant Park Symphony Orchestra.
+The Gehry-designed BP Pedestrian Bridge over South Columbus Drive is coupled with the Pavilion.

 Marqués de Riscal Hotel